 The Key Metrics to Track

-Every day, during and immediately after your prospecting block, log the following numbers: total dials (every call attempt, answered or not), total contacts (live conversations with a decision-maker), total appointments set (face-to-face meetings scheduled), and total follow-ups scheduled (callbacks and tasks you’ve committed to).
-Over time, you’ll also want to track your appointments-to-listing ratio and your listings-to-closing ratio.
-These downstream metrics tell you not just how good you are at getting appointments, but how good you are at converting them into actual business.
+Every day, during and immediately after your prospecting block, log the following: total dials (every call attempt), total contacts (live conversations with a decision-maker), total appointments set (face-to-face meetings scheduled), and total follow-ups scheduled (callbacks and tasks you’ve committed to).
+Over time, also track your appointments-to-listing ratio and your listings-to-closing ratio.

 Calculating Your Ratios

-Once you have a few weeks of data, you can calculate the conversion ratios that define your business.
-Divide your total contacts by your total dials to get your contact rate — typically 15% to 25% depending on your list quality and time of day.
-Divide your total appointments by your total contacts to get your appointment-setting rate — strong prospectors convert 5% to 15% of their conversations into appointments.
+Once you have a few weeks of data, calculate the conversion ratios that define your business.
+Divide your total contacts by your total dials to get your contact rate — typically 15% to 25% depending on list quality and time of day.
+Divide your total appointments by your total contacts to get your appointment-setting rate — strong prospectors convert 5% to 15% of conversations into appointments.
 Then divide your closings by your appointments to get your close rate.
-Every agent’s ratios are different, but knowing yours gives you enormous power.

 Your Per-Hour Earning Rate

 Here’s where the math gets motivating.
-Let’s say you average $7,500 in gross commission per closed transaction (which is conservative in many markets).
-And let’s say your numbers look like this: in a typical month of prospecting two hours per day, five days per week, you make approximately 1,000 dials, have 150 conversations, set 12 appointments, and close 3 deals from those appointments.
-That’s $22,500 in gross commission income generated from roughly 40 hours of prospecting.
-Your effective per-hour earning rate from prospecting is $562.50 per hour.
+Let’s say you average $7,500 in gross commission per closed transaction.
+In a typical month of prospecting two hours per day, five days per week, you make approximately 1,000 dials, have 150 conversations, set 12 appointments, and close 3 deals.
+That’s $22,500 in gross commission from roughly 40 hours of prospecting — an effective rate of $562.50 per hour.

 What to Do When You Don’t Feel Like Prospecting